 - Produce: fruits, veggies

-- Healthy fat: avocado, coconut products (milk, unsweetened flakes, butter, cream, yogurt), Primal Kitchen dressings, nuts/seeds (when developmentally appropriate), sliced olives, egg yolks, grass-fed butter/ghee, full-fat cow’s/sheep’s/goat’s yogurt and cheese (if tolerated/personal preference)
+- Healthy fat: avocado, coconut products (milk, unsweetened flakes, butter, cream, yogurt), dressings/dips, nuts/seeds (when developmentally appropriate), sliced olives, egg yolks, grass-fed butter/ghee, full-fat cow’s/sheep’s/goat’s yogurt and cheese (if tolerated/personal preference)

-For snacks, they’re often served fruit with nut butter (adding healthy fat to the fruit helps keep their energy and mood more stable), guacamole cups and homemade plantain chips, Applegate hot dogs, trail mix, and the occasional RXbar or jerky (if we’re on-the-go).
+- Fruit with nut butter (adding healthy fat to the fruit helps keep their energy and mood more stable)

-Here are a few examples of what I serve my almost two and four-year-olds.
+Here are a few examples of what I serve my almost two and four-year-old boys.
 You’ll notice a generous portion of fat, protein, and veggies in each of these meals.
 They’ll sometimes receive gluten-free grains or legumes, as I like to aim for variety and they seem to tolerate these options well.
 You can use these examples for ideas, but please don’t compare how your kids eat or what you’re currently doing for mealtime with what our family does.
-We’re all on our own path, and children thrive on a variety of diets based on cultural traditions, religious preferences, and parents’ food philosophies.
+We’re all on our own path!
+Children thrive on a variety of diets based on cultural traditions, religious preferences, and parents’ food philosophies.

 - Almond flour coated mahi mahi bites, baked yam with melted butter and red pepper slices with Primal Kitchens ranch